 Follow up for 30-days

-Patients will be followed up from admission to discharge or 30-days post-operatively (whichever comes first)
+Patients were followed up from admission to death, discharge, or 30-days post-operatively (whichever comes first)

 04